TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 Some details you should read once, but won't need to remember:

-* Doctest can't guess whether your expected output came from an exception traceback or from ordinary printing.
+* Doctest can't guess whether your expected output came kutoka an exception traceback or kutoka ordinary printing.
 So, e.g., an example that expects ``ValueError: 42 is prime`` will pass whether :exc:`ValueError` is actually raised or if the example merely prints that traceback text.
 In practice, ordinary output rarely begins with a traceback header line, so this doesn't